Xetera/GyazoPlusPlus/README.md

 ## Fixes?

-Although this sort of workaround is always going to be available as long as pictures are still available there are ways to make it a lot harder.
+Although this sort of workaround is always going to be around as long as pictures are available through links forever, there are ways to make it a lot harder.

 Don't reflect data the user doesn't need.
 The thumbnail along with all the other data that's saved as a DOM element don't get used for anything the user can see,